Crypto · Finance

 Q5: How do funding fees affect my profits?

-They act as an additional cost, which can impact profitability.
-Make sure to factor them into your strategy.
+They act as an additional cost and can reduce profitability.
+Make sure to include them in your trading plan.

 Q6: Which exchange has the lowest funding fees?